CANEX Metals (CVE:CANX) Stock Price Down 20% – What’s Next?

-CANEX Metals Inc. (CVE:CANX – Get Free Report)’s stock price was down 20% during mid-day trading on Tuesday .
+CANEX Metals Inc. (CVE:CANX – Get Free Report) shares traded down 20% during mid-day trading on Tuesday .
 The company traded as low as C$0.04 and last traded at C$0.04.
-Approximately 198,119 shares traded hands during mid-day trading, an increase of 49% from the average daily volume of 132,881 shares.
+198,119 shares changed hands during trading, an increase of 49% from the average session volume of 132,881 shares.
 The stock had previously closed at C$0.05.

 CANEX Metals Stock Down 20.0 %